Article I. General Powers

 Section 1.
 College Assembly

-1.1 An assembly of all college faculty (the College Assembly) shall give collective voice to faculty in matters of governance in accordance with university, collegiate, and departmental procedures, policies, constitutions, and bylaws.
+1.1 An assembly of all College of Pharmacy faculty (the College Assembly) shall give collective voice to faculty in matters of governance, in accordance with university, collegiate, and departmental procedures, policies, constitution, and bylaws.

-1.2 The College Assembly’s responsibilities shall include, but need not be limited to the following: act on committee recommendations; approve professional curricular changes (including new academic programs and discontinuance of programs); approve policies for the governance and administration of the College in accordance with the University guidelines; approve the College’s strategic plan; approve committee memberships and charges; provide input to the Dean, administrative officers, and committees; and serve as the primary vehicle for communication among all members of the College.
+1.3 The College Assembly’s responsibilities shall include, but need not be limited to the following: act on committee recommendations; approve professional curricular changes (including new academic programs and discontinuance of programs); approve policies for the governance and administration of the CoP, in accordance with the University guidelines; approve the CoP’s strategic plan; approve committee charges and charters; provide input to the Dean, administrative officers, and committees; and serve as the primary vehicle for communication among all members of the CoP.

-1.4 The College shall hold regular meetings at least two (2) times each year at the call of the Dean.
+1.5 The College Assembly shall hold regular meetings at least two (2) times each year, at the call of the Dean.
 Special College Assembly meetings may be called at the Dean’s discretion, or upon petition by ten (10) or more of the Assembly voting members.
 Such meetings shall not be held except upon written notice to the Assembly voting members ten (10) business days prior to the scheduled meeting.

-1.5 The Dean shall provide a written agenda and supporting documentation for items requiring a vote to all voting Assembly members within ten (10) business days prior to all regular or special meetings to allow adequate consideration of all matters.
+1.6 The Dean shall provide a written agenda and supporting documentation for items requiring a vote to all voting Assembly members within five (5) business days prior to all regular or special meetings to allow adequate consideration of all matters.

-1.6 The Dean shall chair all College Assembly meetings.
-In the Dean’s absence, meetings shall be chaired by the Dean’s appointed representative who shall be a voting member of the faculty.
+1.7 The Dean shall chair all College Assembly meetings.
+In the Dean’s absence, meetings shall be chaired by the Dean’s appointed representative, who shall be a Voting Faculty member of the College Assembly.

-1.7 All College Assembly meetings shall proceed according to Robert’s Rules of Order to the extent that such rules do not conflict with this Constitution or Bylaws.
+1.8 All College Assembly meetings shall proceed according to Robert’s Rules of Order, to the extent that such rules do not conflict with this Constitution or Bylaws.

-1.8 Any issues requiring a vote shall be discussed in open assembly before voting.
+1.9 Any issues requiring a vote shall be discussed in open assembly, before voting.
 Immediate voting may be conducted by voice, show of hands, or electronic polling.
 Any voting participant may call for a counted vote if the result of a voice vote is in dispute.
-A motion to proceed to deferred (electronic) balloting following the conclusion of open discussion shall be accepted.
+A motion, with a second, to proceed to deferred (electronic) balloting following the conclusion of open discussion shall be accepted.

-1.10 A simple majority of the voting members shall constitute a quorum at all regular and special meetings of the College Assembly.
-If a quorum is not present, a motion to proceed to deferred balloting shall pass with the support of one third of members eligible to vote.
+1.11 A simple majority of the voting members shall constitute a quorum at all regular and special meetings of the College Assembly, provided there is representation from all departments.
+If a quorum is not present, business of the body may be conducted, however all business requiring a vote shall move to deferred voting.

-1.11 Deferred balloting must afford all voting members the opportunity to vote.
-Balloting will remain open for a minimum of 10 days with a clearly identified time and date of balloting closure.
-Passage of a measure by deferred balloting must achieve the needed plurality of all those eligible to vote.
+1.12 Deferred balloting must afford all voting members the opportunity to vote.
+Balloting will remain open for a minimum of five (5) business days with a clearly identified time and date of balloting closure.
+The vote will be considered valid when a simple majority of Voting Faculty participate.

-1.13 Any faculty member, any P & A academic staff, the College’s financial officer, the College Board President (or delegate), and a staff representative (or delegate) shall have floor privileges on all matters in the College Assembly meetings.
+1.14 Any Collegiate faculty member, staff or student shall have floor privileges on all matters in the College Assembly meetings.
 The Dean, as chair of the College Assembly meetings, will recognize individuals as having the floor.
 The Dean can close debate if no one seeks the floor for further debate or by order of the Assembly (two-thirds vote of the voting members of the College Assembly who are present).

-1.14 Deferred electronic means of balloting may be used for elections of committee members and other representatives.
+1.15 Deferred electronic means of balloting shall be used for elections of committee members and other representatives.

-1.18 All standing committees report to the College Assembly, unless otherwise required.
+1.17 All standing committees are under the authority of the College Assembly, unless otherwise required.

 Section 2: Committees

-2.1 Standing Committees of the College of Pharmacy may be Advisory or Consultative Committees.
+2.1 Standing Committees of the CoP may be Advisory or Consultative Committees.
 Advisory Committees report to the Dean or Dean’s designate and serve to advise the Dean in the allocation of resources and to assist in developing administrative policies and facilitating their implementation and adherence.
-Consultative Committees serve the role of governance in recommending to the College Assembly decisions pursuant to academic freedom and policy in research, teaching, and service and in promoting excellence in the College of Pharmacy and University.
+Consultative Committees serve the role of governance in recommending to the College Assembly decisions pursuant to academic freedom and policy in research, teaching, and service and in promoting excellence in the CoP and University.

-2.1 The faculty of the College of Pharmacy may delegate part or all of its governing responsibilities to committees.
+2.2 The Voting Faculty of the CoP may delegate part or all of its governing responsibilities to committees.

-2.2 Standing committees will be established only by recommendation of the Dean or the Central Council and after approval by a two-thirds majority of the Regular Faculty.
+2.3 Standing Advisory committees (beyond those listed here) may be established by recommendation of the Dean or Central Council and after approval by a simple majority of the Voting Faculty.

-2.3 Appointments and election of members, chair and chair-elect to standing committees will be made annually and before July 1.
+2.5 Appointments and election of members, chair, and chair-elect to standing committees will be made annually.
 Consideration will be given to interest, skills, continuity, and rotation.

-2.4 The term of appointment on committees will be three years unless otherwise noted, and no member will serve for more than two consecutive terms.
+2.6 The term of appointment on committees will be three years, unless otherwise noted.
 Committee members will be appointed for staggered terms.
-The term of appointment will begin following ratification of appointments and committee charges by the College Assembly unless otherwise noted.
+The term of appointment will begin following ratification of appointments and committee charges by the College Assembly or program-specific assemblies, unless otherwise noted.

-2.5 The committee chair may request replacement committee members when the committee decides that a member’s participation is inadequate.
-The request would be to the Central Council and would follow normal committee selection procedures.
+2.7 The committee chair or department head may request replacement committee members when the committee or department decides that a member’s participation is inadequate.
+The request would be to the Executive Central Council, and would follow normal committee selection procedures.

-2.9 Any standing committee, the Central Council, or the Dean can request formation of committees to deal with especially time-consuming tasks.
+2.9 Any standing committee, the Central Council, the Executive Central Council, or the Dean can request formation of additional committees to address matters of the College as needed.

-- 2.9.1 The standing committee, Central Council, or the Dean will suggest charges for the committee to the Central Council.
-The Central Council will determine the final membership, charges, and timeframe for any committee formed.
+2.9.1 The standing committee, or the Dean, will suggest charges for the committee to the Executive Central Council.
+The Executive Central Council will determine the final membership, charges, and timeframe for any committee formed.

-- 2.9.2 Committees requested by the Dean or the Central Council will report to the Central Council.
+2.9.2 Committees requested by the Dean, or the Central Council or the Executive Central Council, will report to the Executive Council.
 Committees requested by standing committees will report to the originating standing committee.

-2.10 The College Board, CBSU Council, and P&A Council will recommend representatives for appointment to appropriate committees.
+2.10 The Professional Student Council, Graduate Student Council and Staff Council will recommend representatives for appointment to appropriate committees.